EdDataScienceEES/tutorial-oladw/index.md

 To add images, replace `tutheaderbl1.png` with the file name of any image you upload to your GitHub repository.

-# [Title] Data Visualization: Creating Interactive Figures
+# Data Visualization: Creating Interactive Figures with plotly
 ------------------------

 ## Tutorial Aims